 The CCH results are not to be stored in a paper case file or the customer’s virtual case file under any circumstances.

 CCH reports are often incomplete and difficult to interpret.
-For assistance, refer to the guidance document on interpreting CCHs or consult the regional office CCH representative, the VR supervisor, the State Office Program Specialist for Employment Re-entry Work Experience and Proprietary Schools, or TWC's Office of General Counsel (OCG).
+For assistance, refer to the guidance document on interpreting CCHs or consult the regional office CCH representative, the VR supervisor, the state office points of contact, or TWC's Office of General Counsel (OCG).

 After the VR counselor obtains OGC's interpretation of the CCH report and determines that a customer's criminal history would preclude the customer from obtaining a license through the Texas Department of Licensing and Regulation (TDLR), the VR counselor must notify the customer of the determination.
 The customer may request a criminal history evaluation directly from TDLR.
 For instructions on how to submit a request to TDLR, refer to the TDLR Criminal History Evaluation Letter.